Cluster meetings are normally held monthly, on the 3rd Tuesday of each month, from 2pm to 4pm, at a convenient location in South Wales.

 These meetings are free to attend for anyone with an interested in exploring Cyber Security.

-Our May meeting is being merged into the Digital Festival being held over two days at the iconic Wales Millennium Centre.
+Our May meeting was merged into the Digital Festival which was held over two days at the iconic Wales Millennium Centre.

-The Welsh Cyber Security Clusters along with the GDPR Alliance have negotiated an arrangement with the Digital Festival to create a Cyber Wales Data Protection Zone at the event.
+The Welsh Cyber Security Clusters along with the GDPR Alliance negotiated an arrangement with the Digital Festival to create a Cyber Wales Data Protection Zone at the event and 15 Cluster members took part in the Zone with many others attending the event itself.

-The Digital Festival is the biggest tech event in Wales and will run for the 6th time on May 21st & 22nd at the Millennium Centre in Cardiff.
+The Digital Festival is the biggest tech event in Wales and ran for the 6th time this year at the Millennium Centre in Cardiff.
 Many of you will have attended this event in recent years, either at the Celtic Manor or at last year’s event at the Tram Shed.
-The Millennium Centre venue is a "step up” for the event this year with the aim of attracting many more business attendees from further afield (2,000+).
-Presentation and discussion topics at the event will include AI, IoT, Blockchain, 5G and of course Cyber & GDPR with over 100 specialist speakers.
+The Millennium Centre venue was definitely a "step up” for the event this year which attracted many more business attendees from further afield.
+Presentation and discussion topics at the event included AI, IoT, Blockchain, 5G and of course Cyber Security & GDPR.

 The Cyber Wales Zone

-The ground floor space of the Millennium Centre will be given over to exhibition stands and a wide range of organisations have already signed up however, there is a mezzanine area above the South entrance of the Millennium Centre which has a coffee bar and has been set aside for seating, discussion and collaboration space.
-We are sponsoring this space and making room for Cluster and Alliance members to put up roll-up banners and brochure racks around the area where attendees can then gather, drink coffee at standup poser tables and chat about cyber and data protection with the experts in a relaxed atmosphere.
+The ground floor space of the Millennium Centre was given over to exhibition stands and a wide range of organisations presented there, whilst up on the mezzanine area above the South entrance of the Millennium Centre and the Bar One coffee shop an area was set aside for seating, discussion and collaboration space.
+The Cluster sponsored this space and made room for Cluster and Alliance members to put up roll-up banners and brochure racks around the area where attendees came to meet the experts, drink coffee and chat about cyber and data protection in a relaxed atmosphere.

-We are very excited, not only to be attending the Festival, but to have a dedicated Cyber Wales Zone which is a fantastic opportunity for all concerned.
+It was great, not only to be attending the Festival as a Cluster along with the GDPR Alliance, but also to have a dedicated Cyber Wales Zone which was great fun for all concerned.

 19th April 2018